walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vp-wallet/README.md

 SD-JWT presentations bound to `urn:eudi:sca:payment:1` require an explicit `ScaPresentationAuthorizer` through the `buildVpToken` overload.
-After the application has authenticated the request and approved the selected credentials, this callback must authenticate the exact presentation and return the methods actually used.
+After the application has authenticated the request and approved the selected credentials, this callback authorizes the exact proof intent.
+Its methods must already have been applied to this operation or be guaranteed by the enforced policy of the exact signing key.
+This permits native authentication during signing without a separate prompt.
+Returning methods alone does not establish authentication; failed signing or coroutine cancellation releases no proof.

-It receives the credential and key identifiers, audience, nonce, response mode, SD-JWT hash and exact encoded transaction data.
-Throw on denial, cancellation or insufficient evidence; do not derive methods merely from a configured key policy or accept them from the verifier/request body.
+The callback receives the fresh proof ID (`jti`), credential and key identifiers, signing algorithm, audience, nonce, response mode, SD-JWT hash and exact encoded transaction data.
+Bind it to the reviewed action and actual key instance; identifier strings alone do not establish that binding.
+Throw on denial, expiry, cancellation or insufficient evidence.
+A merely requested key policy or one permitting unknown alternative authentication routes is insufficient.
+Never accept factors from the verifier/request body.
+The caller owns action lifetime and the final delivery gate.

 The presenter adds a fresh cryptographically random `jti`, the request's `response_mode`, and typed `amr` containing at least two distinct categories.